-- Statement of the Problem/Description of the Issue (30%) evaluate the applicant's understanding of the program/issue to be addressed. - 2.
-Project Design and Implementation (30%)- evaluate the adequacy of the proposal, including the goals, objectives, timelines, milestones, and deliverables. - 3.
+- 1. Statement of the Problem/Description of the Issue (15%) evaluate the applicant's understanding of the program/issue to be addressed. - 2.
+Project Design and Implementation (40%)- evaluate the adequacy of the proposal, including the goals, objectives, timelines, milestones, and deliverables. - 3.
 Capabilities and Competencies (20%) evaluate the applicant's administrative and technical capacity to successfully accomplish the goals and objectives. - 4.
-Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%) evaluate the applicant's understanding of the performance data reporting requirements and the plan for collecting the required data. - Budget (10%) evaluate for completeness, cost effectiveness, and allowability (e.g., reasonable, allocable, and necessary for project activities). - Impact/Outcomes, Evaluation, Sustainability (5%).
-Evaluate understanding of, and a plan to utilize, data to assist with analyzing the problem, implementing effective solutions, and drawing conclusions about the effectiveness of the project.
+Plan for Collecting the Data Required for this Solicitation's Performance Measures (15%) evaluate the applicant's understanding of the performance data reporting requirements and the plan for collecting the required data. - 5.
+Budget (10%) evaluate for completeness, cost effectiveness, and allowability (e.g., reasonable, allocable, and necessary for project activities).